 (2) According to the sustainability and GHG gas reduction criteria defined in Article 29 of Directive (EU) 2018/2001 of 11 December 2018 on the promotion of the use of energy from renewable sources.

-TotalEnergies’ activities incur risks for the environment, for which the Company has developed a structured management policy.
+The Company’s activities incur risks for the environment, for which TotalEnergies has developed a structured management policy.

-In this context, TotalEnergies has identified its main environmental risks:
+In this context, the Company has identified its main environmental risks:

 - environmental risks associated with the production of final waste.